RenneLab/CnR-flow/docs/source/pipe_setup.rst

 ++++++++++++++++++++++

 | In addition to a default setup with Conda, *CUT&RUN-Flow* also
-  comes preconfigured to use Docker_ containers with Singularity_.
+  comes preconfigured to use Docker_ containers from the BioContainers_ project using Singularity_.
+[BioContainers_Citation]_
   Nextflow_ automatically
   pulls and runs singularity containers as required during the pipeline.
   This feature is enabled with :obj:`-profile singularity`.